Putting the “Social” back into Social SecurityDispelling the Myths about Social Security, and the Lesson that Paying for it Can Teach Us

 Okay, a caveat: Social Security cannot, and will not, go broke so long as Congress does not cut FICA (the Federal Insurance Contributions Act, or “payroll tax”) rates, currently sitting at a 12.4% tax on earned income split evenly between the employer and the employee.
 Indeed, claims that Social Security will be broke, bankrupt, or insolvent by 2034 are misleading, as what is truly meant is that the Social Security Trust Fund will be depleted by then.
-The Trust, which is currently comprised of more than $2 trillion in US bonds, is set to be completely eroded by sometime in the 2030s because revenue collection has not been appropriately adjusted to account for the retirement of baby-boomers, the generation approximately born between the Second World War and the mid-1960s.
+The Trust, which is currently comprised of more than $2 trillion in US bonds, is set to be completely eroded by sometime in the 2030s because revenue collection has not been appropriately adjusted to account for the retirement of baby-boomers, the generation born approximately between the Second World War and the mid-1960s.

 An empty Trust would necessitate that all Social Security benefits be funded dollar-for-dollar by contemporaneous payroll tax revenue, effectively acting as a transfer from the working-age population to program beneficiaries, such as retired and disabled workers and the surviving spouses of workers.
 These are some of the most vulnerable members of our society, and according to the Social Security Administration, such beneficiaries enrolled after the Trust is depleted will receive just over three-quarters of what current beneficiaries are guaranteed.
 This is because the lower-birth-rate generations that make up the labor force will have to sustain a population of future beneficiaries dominated by the higher-birth-rate baby boomers.
 You might be asking yourself how Congress let this happen.
 Surely, somebody in Washington took a glance at a population pyramid and saw this coming, right?

 UC Berkley Economist Robert Reich believes that lawmakers did, in fact, foresee the fiscal onus posed by the retirement of the baby-boomers, but failed to account for rising income inequality.
 Indeed, a report by the Congressional Budget Office states that rising income inequality will reduce the percentage of earned income eligible for FICA taxation by two percentage points by the 2030s.
 Had Congress proactively accounted for such income trends, it is possible that we wouldn’t be having this conversation.
 But for thirty some-odd years, Social Security’s revenues exceeded its costs.
-Congress took this fact for granted and chose to forego the necessary but potentially unpopular changes that where necessary to guarantee that the Trust be maintained indefinitely.
+Congress took this fact for granted and chose to forego the necessary but potentially unpopular changes that were necessary to guarantee that the Trust be maintained indefinitely.
 The Great Recession and the dawn of baby-boomer retirement halted the program’s net positive revenue flow.
 We now find ourselves trapped in a state wherein Social Security’s expenses are simply too high for its revenues to catch up.

 We can fix this, however, and there are many reforms that Congress should consider.
 Privatization should absolutely not be one of them, as studies have shown this avenue to be less cost-effective than the current administration.
 But say you, like most Americans, believe that future beneficiaries deserve all of the benefits guaranteed to current beneficiaries, period.
-This comports with the widely held belief of fairness upon which Social Security is believed to be predicated: “I will get out of it what I paid into it.”
+This comports with the widely held belief of fairness upon which Social Security is supposedly predicated: “I will get out of it what I paid into it.”
 Well, unless we want Congress to worsen our national debt by borrowing enough money to make up the difference, it will need to expand the program’s revenue stream.

 Congress could simply expand the tax base by raising the FICA tax rate.
-The SSA estimates that raising the rate from 12.4% to 15.18% would close the gap entirely, but such a tax would increase taxes on employers and income earners by 1.39 percentage points each, potentially cutting spending and investment.
+The SSA estimates that raising the rate from 12.4% to 15.18% would close the gap entirely, but such a tax would increase taxes on employers and earners by 1.39 percentage points each, potentially cutting spending and investment.

 Another way to reduce the funding gap would be to increase, or even eliminate, the maximum income cap subject to FICA taxes.
 Currently, the cap, which is adjusted annually to account for inflation using the Consumer Price Index (CPI), is set at $132,900 for FY 2019.
 The very existence of this cap makes the FICA tax what’s called a regressive tax, meaning lower- and middle-income earners must fork up a larger portion of their income than those earning more than the income cap.
 That being said, the cap has been justified by some on the basis that Social Security is ultimately a social insurance policy; while those earning more than the cap pay proportionally less into Social Security, they likewise derive less proportional benefit.
 In other words, while payroll taxation is regressive, favoring the wealthy, dispensation of Social Security benefits is progressive, favoring the not-so-wealthy.